| Friday 27 September

 design new robots that could in the near future be used by parents

+and educators.
 For the workshop, we will present the particularities of our robotic

 toys and what they can do as pedagogical tools, what we have learned